Blog

 • It ensures compliance with regulations like GDPR and HIPAA, reduces data loss risks, enhances customer trust, and maintains business functionality.

-• Techniques include substitution, shuffling, encryption, and tokenisation.
+• Data masking techniques include substitution, shuffling, encryption, and tokenisation.

 What is data masking?